Polyurea Development Association Europe Articles of Association

 The name of the international non-profit association is Polyurea Development Association Europe, constituted for an unlimited period, referred to form here on as “the association”.

 It is an international not for profit association.
-Its registered office is Brussels 1200, Avenue Marcel Thiry 204 in the judicial district of Brussels.
+Its registered office is Avenue de Tervueren, 188A, 4th Floor, Postbox 4, 1150 Brussels, Belgium in the judicial district of Brussels.
 It may be transferred by a decision of the Board of Directors to be ratified at the next general meeting.

 The purposes of this association on international level are, with the exclusion of any profit making aim: